-Discerning Authenticity from the “Core”: How to Identify a Source Factory at a Glance When Buying Candles?
+Discerning Authenticity from the “Core”: How to Identify a Source Candle Factory at a Glance When Buying Candles?

 1. Judging Product Logic: “Breadth” vs. “Depth”

 If the supplier’s store displays a wide range of candle products alongside items like electronics or everyday groceries, this is usually a middleman without production capabilities.
-A genuine source candle factory’s product line tends to revolve around candles themselves and may feature several unique, custom-molded core products.
-This is proof that the factory has invested in mold costs and R&D.
+A genuine source candle factory’s product line tends to revolve around candles themselves and may feature several unique, custom-molded core candle products.
+This is proof that the candle factory has invested in mold costs and R&D.

 2. Understanding Cost Logic via the “Quotation Sheet”